slatedocs/slate/source/includes/_bulk_data.md

 1. Go to the AWS Lambda Console in the same region as your S3 bucket and Amazon Redshift cluster.
 2. Select Create a Lambda function and enter the name controlShiftRedshiftLoader (for example).
 3. Under Code entry type select 'Upload a zip file' and upload the [AWSLambdaRedshiftLoader-2.4.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.4.0.zip) from your local ```dist``` folder or [download it](https://github.com/awslabs/aws-lambda-redshift-loader/tree/master/dist).
+4. Set the Runtime to Node.js 0.10.
-4. Use the default values for the handler, and in the Role drop-down, select "* Basic Execution Role."
+5. Use the default values for the handler, and in the Role drop-down, select "* Basic Execution Role."
 A IAM creation wizard will open in a new window.
-5. Follow the wizard, selecting to "Create a new IAM Role" and name it as you like.
+6. Follow the wizard, selecting to "Create a new IAM Role" and name it as you like.
 Click to "View the Policy" and then click edit.
-6. Copy and paste the the AWS Lambda Execution Role permissions from the example "AWS Lambda Execution Role" or from the official [readme](https://github.com/awslabs/aws-lambda-redshift-loader#getting-started---lambda-execution-role).
+7. Copy and paste the the AWS Lambda Execution Role permissions from the example "AWS Lambda Execution Role" or from the official [readme](https://github.com/awslabs/aws-lambda-redshift-loader#getting-started---lambda-execution-role).
-7. Then click "Add Policy."
+8. Then click "Add Policy."
 Select the `AmazonRedshiftFullAccess` role and add it, then add another role - `AmazonDMSRedshiftS3Role`.
-8. Navigate back to your Lambda setup tab and set the max timeout (5 minutes) to accommodate potentially long COPY times.
+9. Navigate back to your Lambda setup tab and set the max timeout (5 minutes) to accommodate potentially long COPY times.
-9. From the VPC dropdown, select your default VPC.
+10. From the VPC dropdown, select your default VPC.
-10. Leave the rest of the settings alone.
+11. Leave the rest of the settings alone.
-11. Click next and then click to create your Lambda.
+12. Click next and then click to create your Lambda.

 #### Establishing an Event Source